Skip to Main Content

 If you find an article online, you can directly save the title data and (often) the full text in EndNote by EndNote Click.
 If this extension recognises an article on the website the button below will show.
 By clicking on that button, you will be directed to the EndNote Click Locker where you will find the option Push to EndNote account.

 EndNote Click is available for Chrome, Edge and Firefox.
-Follow the steps in the installation guide..

-Option 2: importing from a database or search engine
+Option 2: importing from a database or search engine (or another reference management tool)

 You can export search results from a search engine (PubMed, Scopus etc.) and next import them in EndNote.
 For instance, if you are collecting literature on a topic in a systematic way.
+You can also use this option to transfer references from another reference management tool to Endnote).

 1. Export your search results.
 The options are different for each search engine, for instance they can be found under export, send to or citation manager.
 Save the file as .ris- or bibtex-file.